 We'd say that the main disadvantage is that the discounts aren't always as good as you would get if you bought the same model from someone else.
 Amazon, for example, often discounts previous generation Mac models, so you could buy last year's model at a discount.
 The difference being that while Apple could be selling a model that had been returned due to a fault (which has been repaired), the other reseller could be selling an identical Mac that's never been used.

 If Amazon, Currys, John Lewis, or anyone else, is selling an older model for less than the same older model in the refurbished store, then the third-party probably has the better deal.
 Assuming they are also offering the one-year warranty (they should be).
-Check out our article about the best Mac desktop deals, and this one about the best MacBook deals to look for the best discounts on new Macs and MacBooks.

 How much cheaper are refurbished Macs and MacBooks?

 The price for reconditioned Macs on Apple's Refurbished Store changes frequently but is typically 15 percent less than the original price.
 With Macs commanding a high retail price this can be quite a significant difference.